flucto-gmbh/motion-sensor-box/msb_zusammenbau.markdown

 <img src="doc/assembly_cybercube/IMG_1298.JPG" width="500"/>

 After connecting all electronic parts within the cybercube you put the electronic stack into the cybercube housing.
 Put the GPS-module into it´s recess and connect the GPS-module with it´s specific connector.
+Put the end of the antenna cable into the hole of the cybercube´s lid.
 Now you may close the cybercube´s lid with four screws and connect a ethernet cable with the ethernet port (The GPS-module is partly hold in place by the cybercube´s lid.
 The GPS-Module must be placed above the litte support structure.)

 <img src="doc/assembly_cybercube/GPS_Support.png" width="500"/>